Click on thumbnails to enlarge

 Carmelite Monastery, 2023

-Kathleen Pryce tipped me off in the spring of 2023 that the Carmelite nuns who inhabited this monastery were leaving after 20 years.
+I was tipped off in the spring of 2023 that the Carmelite nuns who inhabited this monastery were leaving after 20 years.
 The loud noises of weekend Highland Park crowds were no longer conducive to their devotion to peaceful meditation and prayer.
 The Diocese had purchased the property from the Society of Franciscan Father of Greene, Ma. back in 2004.
 That organization had acquired the properties at 341 and 361 Highland Boulevard in the late 1960s.
 Apparently the lots along Highland Boulevard had covenants dating to 1887 mandating only single-family residential properties could be built, and local residents including Assemblyman Vito P. Battista opposed the Franciscans plans.
 A court ruling in 1968 allowed the Franciscans to proceed, and in 1974 they constructed new buildings at 361 and altered 341 Highland Boulevard.

 341 and 361 Highland Boulevard, 1940